bjrhindress/Heinz-Skill-Scraper/README.md

 2. Open your Anaconda prompt (or any command prompt if not using Anaconda) and activate whatever environment you plan to use.

-3. Run the following command (replacing `conda` with `pip` if not using Anaconda):
+3. Run the following command (replacing `conda` with `pip` if not using Anaconda) and select `[y]` or press `enter` when prompted:

-`conda install pandas tkinter beautifulsoup4 spacy`
+`conda install pandas beautifulsoup4 spacy`

 4. Now run the following command **as Administrator** (`sudo` on \*nix, run Anaconda prompt "as Administrator" on Windows):
 `python -m spacy download en`

 That's it!
 You're all ready to run the SkillScraper application.

 ## Run Instructions